 Course Description: Welcome to Loyola's School of Communication.
-The goal of this one hour course is to introduce you to the tools, programs and people you will encounter on your journey towards a degree and a successful career in journalism, communication, film and digital media, advocacy, or ADV/PR.
+The goal of this one hour course is to introduce you to the tools, programs and people you will encounter on your journey towards a degree and a successful career in journalism, communication, film and digital media, advertising and public relations.
 Topics we will cover include graduation requirements for each major, plagiarism, library databases and other research tools, internships, resumes, cover letters, networking and career resources.

 Instructor:

+John T. Slania

+Acting Dean

-John T. Slania School of Communication 237 51 E. Pearson Street Office: 312 915-6524
+School of Communication 237

+51 E. Pearson Street

-Fax: 312 915-6959 jslania@luc.edu
+Office: 312 915-6524 Fax: 312 915-6959 jslania@luc.edu

 Grading and Evaluation: This course will be graded on a pass-fail basis (credit-no credit).
-There are two areas of evaluations: Participation and Assignments.
+There are two areas of evaluation: Participation and Assignments.